gdi-de/apworkshop2026_ldtutorial/README.md

 ### Exposing data through (static) APIs

 For all selected target communities, the selected APIs need to be investigated for their potential to provide the data that has been created.
-Previously, we decided to provide additional support for GIS users and chose to provide them with an OGC API Features service.
+Previously, we decided to provide additional support for GIS users by offering an OGC API Features service.

 > [!IMPORTANT]
 > Key questions: